How Long Does it Take to Settle an Illinois Car Accident Case Involving Injuries?

 As you progress through your medical care and eventual discharge, we continually collect and update your records.
-Frequently, we meet with your physician and request that they prepare a report documenting your injuries and any impact they may have on you in the future.
+Frequently, we meet with your physician and request that they prepare a report documenting your injuries and any impact they might have on you in the future.

 While this can be a lot of work, taking these steps enables our firm to resolve cases for our clients in Chicago and across Illinois in a timely manner directly with an insurance company.

-Regardless of the complexity of your case or the severity of your injuries, you can rest assured that the Chicago car accident attorneys at Rosenfeld Injury Lawyers LLC will take the steps necessary to ensure that the full value of your case is achieved via settlement or litigation.
+Regardless of the complexity of your case or the severity of your injuries, you can rest assured that the Chicago car accident attorneys at Rosenfeld Injury Lawyers will take the steps necessary to ensure the full value of your case is achieved via settlement or litigation.
 Contact our office today for a free evaluation of your Illinois auto accident case.

 For more information about , please contact Rosenfeld Injury Lawyers LLC today by calling 888-424-5757.
 Talk to a lawyer now.
 Free consultation.